deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-07/AA GETTING STARTED.md

             <b>Figure 7-1.</b> Creating the Solution container and SportsStore.Domain project
         </p>

+* A Visual Studio solution is a container for one or more project.
+For this web application three projects are required and described in Table 7-1:

 ### INSTALLING THE TOOL PACKAGES
 ### ADDING REFERENCES BETWEEN PROJECTS
 ### SETTING UP THE DI CONTAINER